Study sets, textbooks, questions

 a rapid increase in the value of houses followed by a sharp decline in their value

-All the water on and near Earth's surface
+All the water on Earth's surface

 International Date Line